Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Method

 \subsection{Structural Token Grounding}

-To ground the structural tokens to their corresponding video segments, we maximize the log-likelihood of the structural tokens with respect to their corresponding segment frames.
-Formally, given the projected LLM hidden states of the segment frames $\{\mH_{t}\}_{t=1}^{T}$ and the structural tokens $\{\mathbf{s}_{i}\}_{i=1}^{M'}$ from two learnable MLP projectors \cite{liu2024bench}, where $\mH_{t}\in\Rbb^{P \times C}$ and $\mathbf{s}_{i} \in \Rbb^{C}$, the structural token grounding loss can be formulated as:
+To ground the generated structural tokens to their corresponding video segments, we leverage LLM hidden states to maximize the log-likelihood of the structural tokens with respect to their corresponding segment frames.
+Formally, given the projected LLM hidden states $\{\mH_{t}\}_{t=1}^{T}$ and $\{\mathbf{s}_{i}\}_{i=1}^{M+K}$ (from two learnable MLP projectors following \citet{liu2024bench}) of the video frames and the structural tokens, respectively, where $\mH_{t}\in\Rbb^{P \times C}$ and $\mathbf{s}_{i} \in \Rbb^{C}$, the structural token grounding loss can be formulated as: